Module 2: Secure Your AWS Account

 Add user page within the IAM console.

-• Identity Center directory – When you enable IAM Identity Center for the first time, it is automatically configured with an Identity Center directory as your default identity source where you will manage your users and groups.
+When you enable IAM Identity Center for the first time, it is automatically configured with an IAM Identity Center directory as your default identity source.
+Learn more about identity sources.

 1. Navigate to the IAM Identity Center console, and choose Users.
 Then, select Add user.